Amalia, New Mexico: History

 In summer of 2018, at a remote site with a small camping trailer within a surrounding wall of car tires, five adults, 11 hungry children (ages 1 to 15), and later a dead child, were found.
 Court documents stated the children had been trained for shootings at schools.

-Federal terrorism, kidnapping, and firearms charges were brought against five adults in March 2019.
+Federal terrorism, kidnapping, and firearms charges were brought against the five adults in March 2019; in 2024, one was sentenced to 15 years in prison and the other four to a life sentence under a federal kidnapping statute minimum sentencing dating to the Lindbergh kidnapping.